Payment Actions

 PluginContext.Operations.ProcessPrepay(credentials, order, paymentItem);

-To pay for a delivery order, first add a prepayment using the method IEditSession.AddPreliminaryPaymentItem method and then invoke the IOperationService.ProcessPrepay method.
+To pay for a delivery order, you should first add a preliminary payment using the IEditSession.AddPreliminaryPaymentItem method, and then call the IOperationService.ProcessPrepay method.

 Example